 What is a Professional Employer Organization (PEO)?

-A Brazilian Professional Employer Organization (PEO), also known as an ‘employer of record’, is a company that employs workers on behalf of companies who do not have a local entity in Brazil.
+A Professional Employer Organization (PEO) in Brazil, also known as an ‘employer of record’, is a company that employs workers on behalf of companies who do not have a local entity in Brazil.
 As such, the PEO oversees and manages tasks related to the various human resources functions, ranging from payroll to benefits management to tax payments.

 REAL-LIFE EXAMPLE: An Australian company wants to engage and hire a sales representative in Brazil, who is able to represent the business and conduct business locally.
 According to the company, a bilingual Brazilian employee is able to represent the firm more efficiently than an Australian employee due to his/her knowledge of the local market, and lingusitc capabilities.
 In addition, the Australian company has identified cost savings for this individual.
 The only problem for the company is that they are not ready to establish a local entity, and have limited knowledge of local labor law.
 Therefore, they decide to employ a Brazilian PEO service provider, who hires their Brazilian individual on their payroll.
 The employee is legally employed by the PEO service provider while simultaneously being tasked and guided by the Australian company.